cockroachlabs/developer-success/practical-python.md

 ## Labs Prerequisites

-1. Connection URL to the Cockroach Cloud Free Tier
+1. Connection URL to the Cockroach Cloud Free Tier with admin username/password.

 2. You also need: